wppconnect-team/wppconnect/docs/getting-started/basic-functions.md

 ### sendFile

-Send a file (venom will take care of mime types, just need the path).\
+Send a file (wppconnect will take care of mime types, just need the path).\
 You can also upload an image using a valid HTTP protocol

 ```javascript